leticiaseixas/wai-list-of-courses/content/submit-an-offer.md

     <label for="comments">Comments</label>
     <textarea id="comments"></textarea>
   </div>
-  <p><em>Note: <abbr title="World Wide Web Consortium">W3C</abbr> does not endorse specific vendor products.
-Inclusion of offers in this list does not indicate endorsement by W3C.
-Products and search criteria are listed with no quality rating.
-All information will be publicly available as this page generates a Pull Request on our GitHub repository.</em></p>
   <div class="field">
     <label><input type="checkbox" required> The information I provided is correct according to the best of my knowledge.</label>
     <label><input type="checkbox" required> I give permission for my information to be published in the W3C's list of courses.</label>